Encourage kids to move more at school by demonstrating some ways they can add movement throughout their school day.

 School Day Move Choices

-Students write or draw move choices they can make during the school day on their Add Move to Your Day printable.
+Students write or draw move choices they can make throughout the school day on their Add Move to Your Day printable.
+Let them know they will fill in the other sections during future lessons.

 Today we learned about how we can increase our movement while at school.
 Next, we will look for more movement opportunities at home.